-(Bd Policy #4030 / #4031 )
+(Bd Policy #4030 / #4031)

 The appropriate district administrator will evaluate tenured and probationary teachers as required by law and district policy.
 Additional evaluations, both formal and informal, may be conducted as the district administration deems appropriate.
-Copies of the district's formal evaluation form are contained at the end of this handbook and please refer to Southern Public Schools Evaluation Handbook for more detailed information.
+Copies of the district's formal evaluation form are contained at the end of this handbook.